Ginger Snaps Baking Affairs

 • Corn Starch: With the addition of corn starch, the cookies will be thicker and softer.

-• Butter: Unsalted and room temperature butter is what we need.
+• Butter: Unsalted butter is what I used.

 • Green Food Coloring: This is an optional ingredient.
-If using, I highly recommend using a green gel food coloring, as it will give a more deeper and bright green color.
+If using, I highly recommend using a green gel food coloring, as it will give a more deeper and brighter green color.

 • Green Sprinkles: Here are the ones I used.
 I found them at my local grocery store.